Halloween Cupcakes Tutorial

 How to Make Cute and Easy Halloween Cupcakes

-First, I melted some good old white candy coating (candy melts, chocolate bark, etc.) -- Using a tip 3, I piped various decorations onto a parchment lined cookie sheet---and I sprinkled with disco dust!
+First, I melted some good old white candy coating (candy melts, chocolate bark, etc.) Using a tip 3, I piped various decorations onto a parchment lined cookie sheet.

-You can place these in the refrigerator for just a few minutes to firm them up quickly!
+You can place the chocolate letters in the refrigerator for just a few minutes to firm them up quickly!

 I wanted my "BOO!" to be an even deeper purple (the disco dust just didn't stick enough the first time around) --So I brushed lightly with piping gel and then dusted on a thicker coat of sparkles!

 (*update: years ago when I made this tutorial, disco dust was commonly used on edible decorations.
 Now, it's just recommended for non-edible decorations.
 Just go with colorful sanding sugar, sprinkles, etc. instead!)

 Fun Chocolate Spider Cupcakes and More!

 I continued my preparations by melting some black candy coating (I used black candy melts) and piped on more fun shapes.